alexispuckett3/LAB-8/Home.md

   Serial.println("Example command: f 50 or s 0");
 }
 ```
+(SparkFun, Creative Commons Attribution ShareALike 3.0, modified by Carlos Jarro for University of Kentucky's BAE305 Lab 6, 2024)

 This section of code initializes pin connects from the RedBoard to Arduino IDE for the motors and the ultrasonics sensor.
 It then sets up the motor control pins as outputs, the ultrasonic sensor trigger pin as output, and the echo pin as input.
 It then prompts the user to type in values that will then drive the robot in a certain direction at a specified speed.

 ```c++